Primary survey

 Danger

-Make sure you are safe before going to help, do not put yourself at risk.
-Check that the casualty and bystanders are safe; for example does the traffic need controlling?
+- Make sure you are safe before going to help, do not put yourself at risk.
+Check that the casualty and bystanders are safe and remove any remains risks if safe to do so.

 Response

-Ask the casualty if they are ok while gently shaking or tapping their shoulders.
+- Ask the casualty loudly if they are alright.
+If they do not respond, gently shake or tap their shoulders.

 Airway